oweitman/ioBroker.tvprogram/README.md

 #### Time
 Currently only the widget "time" exists.
 This shows the current TV program on a timeline by TV channel.

-To set it up, the adapter must have already accessed and filled the necessary data points.
+To set it up, the adapter must have already accessed and filled the necessary data.
-In the configuration, the widget only needs to be filled with any data point of the adapter.
+In the configuration, the widget only needs to be filled with any data point of the adapter (e.g.config).
 The widget searches for all remaining data points automatically.

 Functions: